-Augustana Faculty has a residential policy that requires all students to live in residence for their first year unless an approved exception has been granted.
-Information on this policy can be found at: www.augustana.ca/student\life/reslife/.
-See also §§12.7 and 54.2
+Augustana Faculty has a residential policy that requires all students under the age of 21 to live in residence for their first year unless an approved exception has been granted.
+Information on this policy can be found at: www.augustana. ca/student\life/reslife/.
+See also §§12.7 and 54.2.